achmadamri/serverless/bandlab-backend/README.md

 handler.js: Contains the core logic for creating posts, adding comments, deleting comments, and listing posts. serverless.yml: Manages AWS infrastructure provisioning and Lambda function deployments using the Serverless Framework. doc/bandlab.postman_collection.json: Postman collection for easier testing of the API endpoints.
+Images in the doc/ folder: Visual representations of API calls for easier reference.

 Using Postman
 To make it easier to test the API, a Postman collection has been included in the doc folder.
 Here’s how to use it: